Thank you for visiting us and learning about our exciting work!

 Everyday in lab is an adventure- learning basic biologic mechanisms, discovering new therapeutic targets and synthesizing novel compounds that will one day (hopefully) become medicines.
 Important work that's fun to do.

-Dr. Annes is an Assistant Professor of Medicine at Stanford University in the Division of Endocrinology.
+Dr. Annes is an Associate Professor of Medicine at Stanford University in the Division of Endocrinology.
 Justin was previously an Instructor in Medicine at Harvard Medical School where he completed clinical training in Internal Medicine and Clinical Genetics (Brigham and Women’s Hospital).
 He performed his post-doctoral studies in the laboratory of Douglas Melton Ph.D.
 (Harvard University) where he studied β-cell regeneration.
 Justin obtained his M.D., Ph.D degrees from New York University Medical School where he was a graduate student in the laboratory of Daniel Rifkin, Ph.D. and studied the post-translational regulation of transforming growth factor-β (TGF-β).

 Dr. Annes’ runs the Endocrine Genetics Clinic at Stanford Hospital that focuses on the care of patients and families with Endocrine Tumor Syndromes such as Multiple Endocrine Neoplasia and Hereditary Paraganglioma.
 His nonprofessional interests include tennis (All-American at Haverford College), Sci-Fi novels and Family.